 Road Trip Across the Country Alone // 25 days, 7027 miles

-This is the face of a girl who had no clue what she was about to get herself into.
-March 22, 2016.
+March 22, 2016: This is the face of a girl who had no clue what she was about to get herself into.
 With my bags packed, the car loaded, and a joyful heart in tow, I began this road trip across the country completely alone.
-An early spring Tuesday secretly journeying out on an extraordinary adventure that only a few folks knew about.
+On an early spring Tuesday, I secretly journeyed out on an extraordinary adventure that only a few folks knew about.
 It was an experience that forever changed my life.
-In 25 days I drove 7027 miles with just my VW Jetta, a tent, and the open road.
-I believe that you can't claim to be something unless you are actually living proof of it.
+In 25 days, I drove 7027 miles with just my VW Jetta, a tent, and the open road.
+I believe that you cannot claim to be something unless you are living proof of it.
 My soul believes in every ounce of nature's offerings, and it has left my heart so full.
-I have much to share with the world.

 In early 2015, I had this idea of wanting to go on an extended road trip out West to visiting National Parks.
 The parks hold a special place in my heart, given me a life full of memories thus far.
 Part of my soul lives in the western states: the majestic mountains, the deep red canyons, and the wide skies.
 Wildest dreams are born here.
 A power explodes from the deepest parts of my inner self, and yet there is such a sense of peace present.
 An awareness of belonging to something greater than just myself rises, but then I realize the greatness is already inside of me.
 The Universe is within me.

-A trip of this magnitude alone was an overwhelming thought to begin with and terrified my mom (and me if I’m being honest) to death, but there was no other way I wanted to accomplish this adventure.
+A trip of this magnitude alone was an overwhelming thought to begin with and terrified my mom (and myself too if I’m being honest) to death, but there was no other way I wanted to accomplish this adventure.
 I knew this chance would separate me from a world of chaos, give me a good three weeks spent in the quiet brain of my introverted self, and be an unforgettable experience.
-All that held true as expected, but what I didn't realize is the extent of immensity that would be revealed.
-All the bits & pieces – the boundless discoveries of the unknown, the people I would meet along the way, the impact witnessing the Milky Way and standing in complete awe out in the middle of nowhere at 4:00 am alone – brought me to an understanding of my journey.
+All that held true as expected, but what I did not realize is the extent of immensity of what would be revealed.
+All the bits and pieces — the boundless discoveries of the unknown, the people I would meet along the way, the impact witnessing the Milky Way and standing in complete awe out in the middle of nowhere at 4:00 am alone — brought me to an understanding of my journey.
 I learned liveliness, found my place in this world, and ultimately discovered an unconditional love for every ounce of my true self.